Describe a time when you had a problem with using the computer: IELTS Speaking Cue Card

 Follow up questions

-What steps do you take now to prevent similar computer issues?
+What steps do you take to maintain your computer?

-Have you ever faced any other technical issues while studying?
+Have you ever faced any other technical issues with your devices?

 Band 7